gmohre/drf_books/README.md

 `docker-compose run django python3 hearstbook/manage.py test hearstbook.library`

 The one ambiguity in the problem was there was no clear definition of a category.
-To implement a true category, I would add a m2m on Book to a BookCategory.
+~~To implement a true category, I would add a m2m on Book to a BookCategory.~~ Added a library model and viewset.

 I spent most of my time writing tests specific to the framework, all of the setup of the views/models is pretty straightforward.
+I am also not a docker config expert.
+This is evolving.

 The next piece I would add to this application is an admin widget to look up books online via ISBN, generating a Book object.